Subramanyam6/MyTreasureTrove/README.md

 # Symbolic-Execution-Testing-of-TCP-using-KLEE-Float
 Symbolic execution is not straightforward when floating point arithmetic is involved.
 KLEE-float is a good tool to combat this problem.
+Please refer to our project report for more details on the topic, including references.

 To run this project,
 1. Test code is provided in the Artifacts_Test_Evidence folder as test1_code(simple tutorial